Surströmming: European Union

 Due to being made from herring from the Baltic Sea, surströmming today contains higher levels of dioxins and PCBs than permitted in the EU.
-Sweden was granted exceptions to these rules from 2002 to 2011 and then applied for a renewal of the exceptions.
+Sweden was granted exceptions to these rules from 2002 to 2011 and then, applied for a renewal of the exceptions.
 Producers have said that if the application is denied, they will only be allowed to use herring less than 17 cm long, as those contain lower levels, which will affect the availability of herring.

-German eviction
+West German eviction

-In 1981, a landlord evicted a tenant without notice after the tenant intentionally spread surströmming brine in the apartment building's stairwell on the night of 24–25 December.
-The matter was brought to court due to the tenant disputing the validity of the eviction's reasoning.
-In January 1984, the regional court of Cologne ruled that the termination was justified after the landlord's party demonstrated their case by opening a can inside the courtroom.
+In 1982, a landlord evicted a tenant for intentionally spreading surströmming brine on 26 June 1982 on the edge of a witness's balcony and on the bushes in the garden.
+Prior to this, the tenant had already received a warning for spreading surströmming brine in the apartment building's stairwell on the night of 24–25 December 1981.
+The matter was brought to court, due to the tenant disputing the validity of the eviction's reasoning.
+In January 1984, the regional court of Cologne ruled that the termination was justified, after the landlord's party demonstrated their case by opening a can inside the courtroom.
 The ruling cited a violation of the tenant agreement per § 573 Bürgerliches Gesetzbuch, stating that the court "had convinced itself that the disgusting smell of the fish brine far exceeded the degree that fellow-tenants in the building could be expected to tolerate".

 Airline bans

-In April 2006, several major airlines (such as Air France, British Airways, Finnair, and KLM) banned the fish, claiming that the pressurised cans of fish are potentially explosive.
+In April 2006, several major airlines (such as Air France, British Airways, Finnair and KLM) banned the fish, claiming that the pressurised cans of fish are potentially explosive.
 The sale of the fish was subsequently discontinued at Stockholm Arlanda Airport.
 Those who produce the fish have called the airlines' decision "culturally illiterate", claiming that it is a "myth that the tinned fish can explode".